-NOTE: Some also have pdf versions available—click through and you’ll find links to any additional formats at the top.
+NOTE: Some also have pdf and/or audio versions available—click through and you’ll find links to any additional formats at the top.

 When my 10-year-old was having trouble in class, I tried everything to help him.
 Then I discovered the unscheduled, undisciplined, unstructured world of unschooling.